BPresseisen/TriviaGame/README.md

 Answers are shown on buttons which the the user clicks to choose for a particular question.

-The questions and answer choices reset with each previously correct, incorrect, or expired (run on out time on the 00:00:20 seconds) interval.
+The questions and answer choices reset with each previously correct, incorrect, or expired (run out of time on the 00:00:20 seconds) interval.

+As the user proceeds, there is a gameBoard which tracks scores for correct, incorrect, and skipped.
+There are additional buttons to skip questions and reset the game as desired.